 - (i) the burden of proof lies with the complainant.
 Complaints will be decided on the basis of 'balance of probabilities' - (ii) student complaints should be dealt with seriously and fairly.
 Students will not be disadvantaged as a consequence of having made a complaint, whatever the outcome.
-If appropriate, the University will make arrangements to assure students that they will not be disadvantaged as a result of lodging a complaint;

-- (iii) student complaints should be dealt with at a local level, or as close to that as possible.
+If appropriate, the University will make arrangements to assure students that they will not be disadvantaged as a result of lodging a complaint; - (iii) student complaints should be dealt with at a local level, or as close to that as possible.
 Every effort should be made to resolve students' concerns informally; - (v) student complaints should be treated consistently across the University; - (vi) throughout the investigation of a complaint, the principles of a right to a fair hearing as described in Appendix B of the Handbook will be followed; - (vii) a complaint may be lodged by an individual student or a group of students.
 If it is a group complaint, an agreed statement of concerns and the outcome sought should be produced and signed by all group members.
 It is helpful if a spokesperson for the group is identified and agreed by all.
-If separate complaints regarding a similar issue are received, the Student Casework Team may invite the group of students to produce a single submission to be considered as a group complaint; - (viii) the complaints procedure should only be used when all other attempts to resolve the matter have been exhausted; - (ix) it does not affect students' rights to pursue legal remedies (if appropriate); - (x) only proper and valid complaints will be investigated; - (xi) vexatious and/or malicious complaints shall be considered misconduct by the complainant, and action may be taken in accordance with Section 3 Student Disciplinary Procedure) and / or Section 9 (Fitness to Practise Procedures) of the 'Handbook of Student Regulations'.
+If separate complaints regarding a similar issue are received, the Student Casework Team may invite the group of students to produce a single submission to be considered as a group complaint; - (viii) the complaints procedure should only be used when all other attempts to resolve the matter have been exhausted; - (ix) it does not affect students' rights to pursue legal remedies (if appropriate); - (x) only proper and valid complaints will be investigated; - (xi) vexatious and/or malicious complaints shall be considered misconduct by the complainant, and action may be taken in accordance with (Section 3 Student Disciplinary Procedure) and / or Section 9 (Fitness to Practise Procedures) of the 'Handbook of Student Regulations'.
 Depending upon the nature of the allegations, if malicious complaints are lodged by students who have since left the University, they may find themselves subject to legal proceedings; - (xii) the University cannot normally investigate anonymous complaints.
 Students can report unacceptable behaviour anonymously using the University's reporting tool, but in these circumstances the action the University can take under its procedures may be limited. - (xiii) the deadline for submitting complaints is 3 months after the alleged event(s) giving rise to the complaint.
 Only in exceptional circumstances will a complaint outside this time-period be accepted for consideration.
-If the concern was submitted as a 'complaint' but then judged to be an appeal (and treated as such) and was submitted more than 10 working days after publication of the PAB decision, the appeal may be ruled 'out of time'; - (xiv) throughout the complaints process students may be accompanied by a 'Friend', as defined in Appendix A of the Handbook.
-Upon occasion, and with the agreement of all the parties concerned, students may be represented by that Friend; - (xv) at any stage, the complaints procedure can be paused if both parties agree to mediation or other dispute resolution procedures in order to attempt to resolve the dispute.
-This would be without prejudice to continuation of the complaint should the student wish.
-The facilitator would be someone acceptable to both parties.
-Either party may contact the Student Casework Team or the Student Appeals and Complaints Office at any point in the complaints procedure to discuss mediation or any other dispute resolution procedure.
+If the concern was submitted as a 'complaint' but then judged to be an appeal (and treated as such) and was submitted more than 10 working days after publication of the PAB decision, the appeal may be ruled 'out of time';

-Handbook of Student Regulations (Taught Programmes) 2022-23: Section 10 4
+Handbook of Student Regulations (Taught Programmes) 2023-24: Section 10 4